z4gon/water-shader-unity/README.md

       1. Set the alpha of the shader output to 1, because we are now manually lerping the blend with the scene color.
       1. **Refractions for Water Depth**
          - Connect the transformed UVs as source for the **Scene Depth** too, to make the water depth get refractions too.

+1. **Foam effect**

+   1. Use the **Depth Fade** Sub Graph using the Foam Amount input, to generate a cutoff of where the foam should stop.
+(Foam should only show where objects are closer to the mesh)
+   1. Use the **UV Movement** Sub Graph to loop over time a gradient noise, using the Foam Speed and Foam Scale inputs.
+   1. Use the Step node to cut off the gradient to the calculated cutoff using the depth fade.
+   1. Use this cut gradient and multiply it by the alpha channel of the foam color, to make it have the correct transparency.
+   1. Finally lerp the two-color depth fade colors with the foam color, using the alpha we just calculated for the cutoff gradient for the foam.
+This will make a transition between the water colors and the foam.
+   1. Now make the final lerp be between the refracted scene color and the combined water color + foam, based on the alpha channel for transparency.

 1. **Apply to object**
    1. Create a Material with the Shader and apply it to the Water plane.